Professional and Amateur Sports Protection Act of 1992

 The sports lotteries conducted in Oregon, Delaware, and Montana were exempt, as well as the licensed sports pools in Nevada.
 In addition, Congress provided a one-year window of opportunity from the effective date of PASPA (January 1, 1993) for states which operated licensed casino gaming for the previous ten-year period to pass laws permitting sports wagering.
 The latter exception was clearly crafted with New Jersey in mind.
 However, New Jersey failed to take advantage of this opportunity.
 Excluded from the reach of PASPA were jai alai, as well as parimutuel horse and dog racing.

 In a May 2018 decision in Murphy v.
 National Collegiate Athletic Association, the Supreme Court of the United States ruled that PASPA conflicts with the Tenth Amendment.

+In less than six years since the repeal of PASPA (as of January 2024), regulated sportsbooks had taken in over $300 billion from sports betting while paying local and state governments over $2 billion.

 History

 On June 26, 1991, the Senate Judiciary Subcommittee on Patents, Copyrights and Trademarks held public hearings on sports gambling.
-It found "(s)ports gambling is a national problem.
+It found that "Sports gambling is a national problem.
 The harms it inflicts are felt beyond the borders of those States that sanction it."
 David Stern, the then-commissioner for the National Basketball Association, testified that "The interstate ramifications of sports betting are a compelling reason for federal legislation."
 In light of these findings, Congress exercised its authority under the Commerce Clause to enact the Professional and Amateur Sports Protection Act (PASPA) in 1992, codified at 28 U.S.C. § 3701.